brown-band/website/pages/scripts/1986-1987/fall/dartmouth.md

 Viyada "Just give me Mel or Harrison" Sarabanchong

-Chris "Amazons think I'm gorgeous" Stille
+Chris "Amazons think I’m gorgeous" Stille

 Jim "Stop using Vanna Hwite as a weapon FIGHT" Stoddard

-Elizabeth "The scary thing is, I've read most of these" Wilen
+Elizabeth "The scary thing is, I’ve read most of these" Wilen

 Former HEAD librarian, VICE president, and current President Kirsten "